Welcome to Cadabam's Hospitals

 Yes.
 While CBT cannot reverse the neurodegenerative process of Alzheimer’s, the CBT Alzheimer’s effectiveness is well-documented in managing its most distressing behavioral and psychological symptoms.
 It is highly effective in reducing depression, anxiety, agitation, and apathy, which significantly enhances the quality of life for both the patient and their caregivers.

-Combining CBT with Other Treatments for Alzheimer’s
+Combining CBT With Other Treatments for Alzheimer’s

 For the best outcomes, CBT is integrated into a comprehensive care plan.
 At Cadabam’s Spark Hospitals, our approach often combines CBT with appropriate medication, caregiver education and support, and other therapeutic activities.
 This multi-faceted strategy addresses the person as a whole, not just the disease.